davidcassany/elemental/README.md

 * Error logging must include at least one piece of detail, never a log without details
 * Prefer logging in multiple lines rather than wrapping it into a single line

-PRs will be reviewed by the maintainers and require two reviews without outstanding change-request to pass and become mergable.
+PRs will be reviewed by the maintainers and require two reviews without outstanding change-request to pass and become mergeable.